patipan-kong/battle_game/README.md

 - **Interactive Tutorial**: Built-in "How to Play" guide
 - **Real-time Gameplay**:
   - Real time battle with 2 action (attack or guard)
-  - Player will have full HP at begining (100HP)
+  - Player will have full HP at begining
-  - If player attack successfully, the other player will decrease 10HP
+  - If player attack successfully, the other player 's HP will decrease.
   - attack will successfully if the other player cannot guard before 0.5s or after 0.5s
   - Player with 0 HP will defeat, and other player will win
   - Attack and Block is a button on player screen